WinchellWang/datawhale_docker_image/README.md

 Download all files in one folder.

-Add your key information to authorized_keys.
+Add your SSH key information to authorized_keys.

 Build the image in the folder with the following command.